 Anorexia is not a new disorder.
 It has been mentioned and amply documented in all central Ayurvedic text like Charak Samhita, Sushrut Samhita, Ashtang Hridaya etc. some 5000 years ago by the name of aruchi.
 Anorexia is as several names and varieties according to Ayurveda.
 Each name has a different meaning that points at a different dimension or type of anorexia.

 One of the names of anorexia is “aruchi” in Ayurveda.
-It is made by adding “a” suffix ((meaning – no) to the main words “ruche” (meaning – interest).
+It is made by adding “a” suffix ((meaning – no) to the main words “ruchi” (meaning – interest).
 Therefore aruchi means lack of interest.
-This word is also used as a general Sanskrit and hindi words.
+This word is also used as a general Sanskrit and Hindi words.
 However, in Ayurveda, it denotes to having no interest to eat.

 In aruchi, the person experiences hunger.
 However, even if the person is hungry and there is delicious food in front of him, he feels no interest towards the food.
 Now one can face mild aruchi every now and then.
 It can be becuaes of over-eating or some other digestive disorder.
 The condition produced due to oer-eating is temporary and gets cured naturally, if we allow a break to the stomach.
 Fasting is a natural and the most effective way to prevent aruchi.